 Joe Fish’s other early country music favourites included George Jones (Saturday 12 September 1931 – Friday 26 April 2013), Tammy Wynette (Tuesday 5 May 1942 – Monday 6 April 1998) and Patsy Cline (Thursday 8 September 1932 – Tuesday 5 March 1963).

-Joe Fish was born in Great Lever, Bolton and spent his formative years moving around Lancashire and Yorkshire, including Colne, Barnoldswick and Farnworth, before moving back to Bolton to live a short distance from Bolton Wanderer's Reebok Stadium.
-Joe Fish has been an avid Bolton Wanderers supporter since 1958.
+Joe Fish was born in Great Lever, Bolton and spent his formative years moving around Lancashire and Yorkshire, including Colne, Barnoldswick and Farnworth, before moving back to Bolton to live a short distance from Bolton Wanderer’s Reebok Stadium; Joe Fish was an avid Bolton Wanderers supporter since 1958.

 After leaving school, Joe Fish tried several jobs, including apprentice television repairman, cloth cutter and printer, before joining the Fire Service when he was eighteen years old, motivated by stories of being rescued by a fireman as a baby from a house fire in Bolton.

 Joe Fish served a total of thirty-one years in the Fire Service, including stints at Stretford, Manchester, Agecroft and Bolton.
 Joe Fish was promoted to Sub-Officer and ended his service as a breathing apparatus instructor in Greater Manchester Fire Service.